Meet the Assumption University Faculty

 Alfred DiCampo, MBA

 Al has a long career in accounting and business management, working in diverse industries including high technology, medical devices, electrical generation, non-profit organizations, shoe manufacturing and jewelry manufacturing and distribution.
 As a specialist in managerial accounting he has advanced through accounting and administrative fields holding such positions as Business Manager, Vice President of Finance and Administration and Operations Controller.
-He serves as an adjunct professor at Assumption College where he instructs Finance and Accounting courses.
+He serves as an adjunct professor at Assumption University where he instructs Finance and Accounting courses.
 He is also a Consultant with AdaptivePro, helping businesses improve financial planning efficiency and productivity using cloud-based corporate performance measurement and business intelligence systems.
 Al has a BA from The College of the Holy Cross and an MBA from Babson College.

 Sue Eramo, MBA

-Professor Eramo earned her BBA, magna cum laude in 1984 from Assumption College’s Continuing Education division and her MBA from Assumption in 1989.
-She began teaching at Assumption College in 1989 when she took a temporary position in the Business Studies department.
+Professor Eramo earned her BBA, magna cum laude in 1984 from Assumption University’s Continuing Education division and her MBA from Assumption in 1989.
+She began teaching at Assumption University in 1989 when she took a temporary position in the Business Studies department.
 Shortly thereafter she began teaching courses for CCE.
 During the early 90’s she left Assumption to devote her time to her family, and she returned in 2006.

 Susan was presented with CCE’s Outstanding Faculty Award for the academic year ending 2010.
 CCE grants this honor for “outstanding teaching, dedication to students, and overall support of the CCE program.”
 She has consistently received excellent course evaluations from the students.